2016bgeyer/Reinforcement-Learning/README.md

 this in mind -- the Q table will store Q values by action number, NOT by sticks taken out.

-We will define the states as follows:
+I define the states as follows:

 State 0: no sticks removed from heap
 State 1: 1 stick removed from heap